QuantEcon/lecture-source-py/source/rst/mccall_model.rst

         \right\}  \phi (w')
     \quad

-Step 3: calculate the deviation :math:`|h - h'|`
+Step 3: calculate the deviation :math:`|h - h'|`.

-Step 4: if the deviation is larger than some fixed tolerance, set :math:`h = h'` and go to step 2, else continue
+Step 4: if the deviation is larger than some fixed tolerance, set :math:`h = h'` and go to step 2, else continue.

-Step 5: return :math:`h`
+Step 5: return :math:`h`.

-Once again, one can use the Banach contraction mapping theorem to show that this process always converges
+Once again, one can use the Banach contraction mapping theorem to show that this process always converges.

-The big difference here, however, is that we're iterating on a single number, rather than an :math:`n`-vector
+The big difference here, however, is that we're iterating on a single number, rather than an :math:`n`-vector.

 Here's an implementation: